 As you are aware, environmental auditing of all Department of the Interior (DOI) facilities is required by Departmental Manual Chapter, 515 DM 2, "Environmental Auditing."
 In addition, 518 DM 2, "Compliance with Waste Management Requirements" addresses the commitment of DOI to comply with applicable Federal, state, and local environmental requirements.

-This report entitled, "DOI Summary of the Fiscal Year 2000 Annual Report on Bureau Environmental Auditing Programs and Activities," prepared by the Office of Environmental Policy and Compliance is provided for your information.
+This report entitled, "DOI Summary of the Fiscal Year 2001 Annual Report on Bureau Environmental Auditing Programs and Activities," prepared by the Office of Environmental Policy and Compliance is provided for your information.
 The purpose of this report is to provide the Department with feedback as to the progress that bureaus are making in the area of environmental auditing.
-The report covers Fiscal Year 2000 (FY 00) beginning October 1, 1999 through September 30, 2000.
-The attachment summarizes auditing data by bureau, major audit issues identified, and costs for respective bureau environmental auditing programs.
+The report covers Fiscal Year 2001 (FY 01) beginning October 1, 2000 through September 30, 2001.

 If you have any questions, please contact Jim Ortiz, Solid and Hazardous Materials Management Team, at (202) 208-7553.

 REO's Haz-Mat Contacts